José Luis González (writer)

-José Luis González (March 8, 1926 – December 8, 1996) was a Puerto Rican essayist, novelist, short story writer, university professor, and journalist who lived most of his life in exile in Mexico due to his pro-independence political views.
+José Luis González (March 8, 1926 – December 8, 1996) was a Puerto Rican Marxist essayist, novelist, short story writer, university professor, and journalist who lived most of his life in exile in Mexico due to his pro-independence political views.
 He is considered to be one of the most important Puerto Rican authors of the 20th century, particularly for his book Puerto Rico: The Four-Storeyed Country and Other Essays, which was first published in Spanish in 1980.

 Biography

 José Luis González Coiscou was born in the Dominican Republic, the son of a Puerto Rican father and Dominican mother.
 His family left the country and moved to Puerto Rico after the dictator Rafael Leónidas Trujillo assumed power in 1930.
 González was raised in Puerto Rico and went on to obtain a Bachelor's degree in political science at the University of Puerto Rico, Rio Piedras Campus.
 He also studied in the United States, and received a master's degree and Doctorate in Philosophy and Letters at the National Autonomous University of Mexico.
 A renowned Marxist, González always considered himself to be a Puerto Rican, but lived in Mexico from 1953 until his death in 1996 and obtained Mexican citizenship in 1955, renouncing his American citizenship to do so.
 He lectured at the UNAM on Latin American literature and on the sociology of literature.
 He also worked as a newspaper correspondent in Prague, Berlin, Paris and Warsaw during his lifetime.